 Log in to your account to view your messages.

 The most recent messages appear at the top.
 Unread messages have a green indicator.
-Touch or click on a message to read it.
+Select a message to read it.

-If the message is a reply to an existing thread, you can review the reply as well as the previous messages in the thread.
+If the message is a reply to another message, you can review the reply as well as the previous messages in the thread.
 You can press Reply and type a response to continue the conversation.

 Messages are Private: Your conversation is not stored in any e-mail account.
 Your messages can not be read by any other My Kid’s Chart user, even those who have access to the same patient’s records.

-At the bottom of the visit, choose to download or send the visit summary.
+At the bottom of the visit, you have options for exporting the information.